skyward-er/boardcore/README.md

 * Git
 * Miosix Toolchain

-Also, Ccache, Ninja, OpenOCD, Cppcheck and clang-format are recommended for a better experience.
+Also, Ccache, Ninja, OpenOCD, Cppcheck, clang-format and pre-commit are recommended for a better experience.

 #### Cloning the repo